2019 Academic Symposium

 A CLE-accredited academic symposium for attorneys, law professors and students, judges and law clerks, and public officials.

-Co-sponsored by the Pound Civil Justice Institute and Lewis & Clark Law School
+Co-sponsored by the National Civil Justice Institute and Lewis & Clark Law School

 10015 S.W.
 Terwilliger Boulevard, Portland, OR 97219